-February: Winter’s last hurrah, Valentine’s Day for this part of the world and mating season for skunks!
+February: Winter’s last hurrah, Valentine’s Day for this part of the world, and mating season for skunks!

 For those of you living in urban areas, skunks are part of the landscape.
-Unfortunately in their quest for love, they wander around more at night.
+Unfortunately, in their quest for love, they wander around more at night.
 And for those of us with pets, it can be a precarious time of year!

 A friend on Facebook suggested using a product like Nature’s Miracle, Skunk Odor Remover.
 My blog had mentioned products like this and how they will neutralize the odor, but no names were given.
 I found this one at our local farm store (Orschlen’s) for $5.99 for 32 oz.
-You can use it directly on your pet, on laundry and non-machine washable surfaces.
-The oil is tough stuff and regular soaps will not remove the odor.
+You can use it directly on your pet, laundry, and non-machine washable surfaces.
+The oil is tough stuff, and regular soaps will not remove the odor.
 I found this to be true when Baxter rubbed his foaming mouth up against my bare arms.
 I had to shampoo my arms three times with the peroxide/Dawn/baking soda mix to get the odor off.

 I’d like to hear from any of you and your solution to this stink problem!
-The Nature’s Miracle as well as the peroxide formula will stay on hand for the next few months, that’s for sure!
-Let’s hope this next Sunday will follow it’s usual way: QUIET with NO DRAMA!
+The Nature’s Miracle, as well as the peroxide formula, will stay on hand for the next few months, that’s for sure!
+Let’s hope this next Sunday will follow its usual way: QUIET with NO DRAMA!